ankishb/ml-toolbox/tutorials/ml-short-notes.md

 ### `limitations of Random forest are` :
 1. Correlated features will be given equal or similar importance, but overall reduced importance compared to the same tree built without correlated counterparts.
-2. Random Forests and decision trees, in general, give preference to features with high cardinality ( `Trees are biased to these type of variables` ).
+2. Random Forests and decision trees, in general, give preference to features with high cardinality ( `Trees are biased to these type of variables` ). **For reference look at gain-ratio** to handle this

 > Note: In statistics, the terms predictor is used instead of features.